 There are two components of SPS SIS coverage: (1) the per-satellite coverage, and (2) the baseline/expandable 24-slot constellation coverage.
 These two components are interrelated.
 The per-satellite coverage depends primarily on the satellite antenna subsystem design, the on-orbit satellite pointing accuracy, and the satellite altitude (where the allowed range of satellite altitudes is defined by the 24-slot constellation architecture).
-The baseline/expandable 24-slot constellation coverage depends primarily on the per-satellite coverage coupled with the baseline/expandable 24-slot constellation architecture.
+The baseline/expandable 24-slot constellation architecture coverage coupled with the baseline/expandable 24-slot constellation architecture.